 Goodbye Debt and Hello Future

-Around this time, my interest in personal finance started to grow and I read a lot of books to plan for our family's future.
+Around this time, my interest in personal finance and family financial independence started to grow.
+I read a lot of books to plan for our family's future.
 When I saw my little girl in the ultrasound, my passion for learning and my desire to win for my family accelerated immensely.

 We were in the midst of paying off around $50,000 worth of debt that had been accumulated from past student loans and a car loan.
 Nicole and I decided to focus our efforts more intently over the remainder of the year and rid ourselves of our consumer debt completely.